Smartsheet Pros and Cons 2026: Is It Actually Worth the Money?

 Integrations

-Over 100 tool connections including Microsoft 365, Google Workspace, Salesforce, Slack, Jira, Tableau, and Zapier.
-The Microsoft 365 integration goes particularly deep — sync data between Excel and Smartsheet, which matters a ton for organizations that haven't fully abandoned spreadsheets (that's most of them in 2026).
-Enterprise customers get access to Salesforce and Jira connectors with more granular, two-way syncing.
+Smartsheet connects with over 100 tools including Microsoft 365, Google Workspace, Salesforce, Slack, Jira, Tableau, and Zapier.
+The Microsoft 365 integration is particularly deep — you can sync data between Excel and Smartsheet, which matters enormously for organizations that haven't fully left spreadsheets behind (which, let's be honest, is most of them in 2026).
+Enterprise customers also get access to Salesforce and Jira connectors that offer more granular, bi-directional syncing.

 Forms and Data Collection

-Build intake forms that feed directly into a Smartsheet grid — no coding involved.
-Useful for project requests, bug reports, HR processes, or anywhere you need structured data from people without Smartsheet accounts.
-The forms are clean, customizable, and support conditional logic.
-What caught me off guard was how much marketing and ops teams rave about this feature, even when they complain about everything else.
+You can build intake forms that feed directly into a Smartsheet grid — no coding required.
+This is useful for project requests, bug reports, HR processes, or any scenario where you need to collect structured data from people who don't have a Smartsheet account.
+The forms are clean, customizable, and support conditional logic, which adds real utility.
+Fun fact: this is one of the features that marketing and ops teams consistently rave about in user reviews, even when they complain about everything else.

 Proofing and Content Collaboration

-For creative and marketing teams, the proofing feature lets stakeholders annotate directly on images and documents — PDFs, PNGs, JPEGs — and track feedback alongside project data.
-It's not a Frame.io killer, but if you don't want another subscription just for approvals, it does the job practically and well.
+For marketing and creative teams, Smartsheet's proofing feature lets stakeholders annotate directly on images and documents — PDFs, PNGs, JPEGs — and track feedback alongside project data.
+Look, it's not a replacement for dedicated tools like Frame.io, but for teams that don't want to add yet another subscription just for approvals, it's a practical and welcome inclusion.

 AI-Powered Features (2026 Update)

-Smartsheet has seriously beefed up its AI capabilities heading into 2026.
-Generate formulas, summarize sheet content, and get automated risk flags on project timelines — all AI-powered.
-Formula generation especially saves real time for people who aren't spreadsheet wizards.
-That said, these features are still maturing.
-They're not replacing an experienced project manager anytime soon.
+Smartsheet has meaningfully expanded its AI capabilities heading into 2026.
+You can now use AI to generate formulas, summarize sheet content, and get automated risk flags on project timelines.
+These aren't gimmicks — formula generation in particular saves real time for users who aren't spreadsheet power users.
+That said, the AI features are still maturing, and they're not yet at the level where they replace an experienced project manager.
+More on how this stacks up against competitors in the FAQ below.

 Smartsheet Pricing in 2026

-• The free plan is seriously limited — one user, two editors, stripped-down features.
-Don't plan your entire team workflow around it.
+- The free plan is genuinely limited — one user, two editors, stripped-down features.
+Don't plan your team's workflow around it.

-• Annual billing is pretty much required for the advertised price.
-Monthly billing adds 20–30%, which catches a lot of people off guard.
+- Annual billing is almost always required for the advertised price.
+Monthly billing adds roughly 20–30% to the cost, which catches a lot of people off guard.

-• Most serious teams land on the Business plan.
-At ~$19/user/month for ten people, you're looking at $2,280/year minimum.
-That's not a trivial line item.
+- The Business plan is where most serious teams will land, and at ~$19/user/month for ten users, you're looking at $2,280/year minimum.
+That's not a trivial budget line.

-• Enterprise pricing is a mystery — call sales to get real numbers.
-Some people find that annoying, and honestly, I get it.
+- Enterprise pricing is opaque — you'll need to get on a call with sales to get real numbers.
+Some people find that annoying.
+Honestly, I do too.

 👉 Check current pricing and available discounts: Smartsheet